pimadopov/calc/README.md

 # calc
-This is my firs project
+This is my first project
+It is calculator